EOSIO/eos/lstests/README.md

 ### Hierarchy

-While there are many arguments, the values in general come from three sources, with the later items, if specified, overriding the earlier items in the list:
+Configuration in general comes from 3 sources, with the later items, if specified, overriding the earlier items as shown in the list below:

-1. default values
+1. default values, which can be overridden by
-2. in-script arguments, and
+2. in-script arguments, which can be overridden by
-3. command-line arguments.
+3. command-line arguments

 For example, the default value for a cluster ID is 0